Best Memory Cards | Ricoh GR III

 SD Memory Cards Ricoh GR III Bottom Line

 The Ricoh GR III is not really designed for bleeding-edge performance.
 It only shoots 4fps (which is just about perfect for street photography), and it only has a 400MB/s buffer.
 All you really need is a basic UHS-I memory card.
-Toshiba and the Sony Pro (very hard to find) were performing the best, but the Delkin, Kingston, and Sandisk cards are more than fast enough for a camera with these specs.
+Kingston Canvas React and Delkin Advantage are the current top UHS-I picks, with Sandisk Extreme Pro close behind.
+Toshiba was previously the fastest card tested here, but the brand has since exited the memory card market.
+Any solid UHS-I card from Kingston, Delkin, or Sandisk is more than adequate for a camera with this spec set.

 Comments